 - Four-Year Degree: If you were issued a pharmacy degree prior to January 1, 2003, you must have completed a minimum four-year pharmacy curriculum at the time of graduation.

 - Five-Year Degree: If you were issued a pharmacy degree on or after January 1, 2003, you must have completed a minimum five-year pharmacy curriculum at the time of graduation.

-Pre-pharmacy coursework completed at the university level as part of admission into the university’s pharmacy program may be considered during the evaluation of a candidate’s education.
-However, coursework and internships completed after graduation will not be considered as part of the five-year pharmacy curriculum requirement.
+Pre-pharmacy coursework completed at the university level and required of all students for admission into the university’s pharmacy program may be considered during the evaluation of a candidate’s education.
+However, coursework, work experience and internships completed after graduation will not be considered as part of the five-year pharmacy curriculum requirement.

 See the FPGEC Candidate Application Bulletin for more information.